On the second partial Global Euler-Poincare characteristics for Galois cohomology: Introduction

 and hence the conjecture is equivalent to the claim that

-In \cite[Theorem 1.1]{MR2285736}, M. Blerher and Chinburg proved that there are infinitely many real quadratic fields $K$ for which there is a mod $2$ representation of $G_{K,\emptyset}$ whose universal deformation ring does not satisfy (\ref{mazurequa}).
+In \cite[Theorem 1.1]{MR2285736}, Bleher and Chinburg proved that there exist infinitely many real quadratic fields $K$ admitting a mod $2$ representation of $G_{K,\emptyset}$ whose universal deformation ring does not satisfy \eqref{mazurequa}.
 In the following, we show that Conjecture \ref{dimension} fails for all number fields.